JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson1/README.md

 ![](images/08.png)

 Latency is not just annoying.
-If you original request (Blog Post POST here) timeouts before the call to Review API timeouts, then you could end up in an inconsistency state.
+If your original request (Blog Post POST here) timeouts before the call to Review API timeouts, then you could end up in an inconsistent state.

 ![](images/09.png)

 On the example on the left, after the request Blog Post Request timeout, we don't know if the item was created successfully or not: we have a BlogPost item in DB, that may or may not have a review created.
-On the example on the right, we had a retry strategy in place, first time it failed with timeout but the Review API had actually saved the record.
-While it retries, the Review API now throw an duplication error (and will fail subsequent retries) and return a failed status despite the Review has been created.
+On the example on the right, we had a retry strategy in place, first time it failed with a timeout but the Review API had saved the record.
+While it retries, the Review API now throw a duplication error (and will fail subsequent retries) and return a failed status despite the Review has been created.

-Having False positive or True negative aren't great while investigating issues: you end up having to compare actual stored data and this could be tedious and inefficient.
+Having False positive or True negative isn't great while investigating issues: you end up having to compare actual stored data and this could be tedious and inefficient.

 ## Service coupling vs decoupling

-Through out the lesson, you could see that there is a strong dependency between the health of the Blog Post API POST endpoint and the Review API POST endpoint.
+Throughout the lesson, you could see that there is a strong dependency between the health of the Blog Post API POST service and the Review API POST service.

-In a real life project, these two services could be handled by different teams and their infrastructure and application deployment strategy could vary.
+In a real-life project, these two services could be handled by different teams and their infrastructure and application deployment strategy could vary.
 The Review API could be called by other services and get congested.
-The contract (ReviewRequest) could change without communication.
+The contract "ReviewRequest" could change without human communication.
 Maybe the traffic has increased in Blog Post API, and Review API is not scaled to manage the load.

-Specially because you can't rollback easily a request (like you would do with SQL Transactions in Monolith), you want to maximize the health of your API and avoid cascading error from downstream services.
+Especially because you can't rollback easily a request (like you would do with SQL Transactions in Monolith), you want to maximize the health of your API and avoid cascading error from downstream services.

 At the moment, those two services are tightly coupled.
 You can use a message-based system to decouple those two services.

 In a message-based system, you have got a producer sending messages to a queuing system.
-Then, have one or multiple consumers checking this queueing system for new messages.
-Depending the providers and their SLAs, the messaging service can propose better scaling option, integrated retries strategy, and be highly available.
+Then, you have one or multiple consumers checking this queueing system for new messages.
+Depending on the providers and their SLAs, the messaging service can propose a better scaling option, integrated retries strategy, and be highly available.

 Instead of calling the Review API directly, the Blog Post API can publish/send a message announcing "New review requested" to a queuing system.
-A background service, whose aims is to check for new message in the queue, will consume/receive the messages and process the request to the Review API.
+A background service, whose aims is to check for a new message in the queue, will consume/receive the messages and process the request to the Review API.
 If the Review API fails, then, the worker will retry later for the message.

-This way, the health of the Blog Post API would not depend anymore of the Review API!
+This way, the health of the Blog Post API would not depend anymore on the Review API!